 If a guest falls off the front steps at their friend or acquaintance’s house because of a defective handrail, then that friend or acquaintance could be held liable if they knew of the faulty railing, or reasonably should have known about it.

 If a guest falls off a defective diving board at a town-operated public pool, for example, they could pursue a claim against the town if the operators of the pool failed to maintain and repair the board properly.

 Collecting Evidence to Build a Liability Claim

 Local premises liability attorneys could help by reviewing all medical and police reports, interviewing eyewitnesses, and examining the property where the injury occurred.
 They might look to see how long the hazardous conditions were apparent at the property, and if there was anything a reasonable premises owner could have done to remove that hazard.

 A skilled lawyer might also investigate the site of the accident to see if more than one party could be held legally responsible.
 For example, in the event of a slip and fall in a store’s icy parking lot, a claimant could pursue a case against the store owner, the landlord of the property, and the company that had contracted with the store owner and landlord to remove snow and ice from the parking lot.
-A diligent legal representative could work to aggressively pursue recovery against all possible defendants in a premises liability case.
+A diligent attorney serving Huntington could work to aggressively pursue recovery against all possible defendants in a premises liability case.